miniwms/Mini-WMS/Receiving.md

 <h1>Receive and Putaway Process</h1>
 <p>The receiving process involves the following steps:</p>
 <ul>
+  <li>From home screen, click on the Purchase order button.</li>
-  <li>Navigate to a single purchase order screen view screen.
-By clicking the Receive button you will initiate the receiving process.</li>
+  <li>Navigate to a single purchase order screen view screen.</li>
+  <li>By clicking the Receive button you will initiate the receiving process.</li>
   <li>This process will generate put away work for all the items on this purchase order.</li>
   <li>This process can putaway with lot numbers if the item is set for lot control.</li>
-  <li>It also allows you to putaway to an override location other than the schedule location.</li>
+  <li>It also allows you to override the putaway to a different location other than the scheduled location.</li>
 </ul>

-<p>Navigate to the "Put Away Stock" screen by clicking the "Put Stock" button from the home screen.</p>
+<p>To action the putaway work, you need to navigate to the "Put Away Stock" screen by clicking the "Put Stock" button from the home screen.</p>

 <h2>Receiving Process</h2>
 <table style="width: 100%; border-collapse: collapse;">